Chart Color Schemes

 Cabramatta West - Mount Pritchard faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area faces educational challenges, with university qualification rates at 15.9%, significantly lower than the Greater Sydney average of 38.0%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
+The area's university qualification rate is 15.9%, significantly lower than Greater Sydney's average of 38.0%.
 Bachelor degrees are the most common at 12.8%, followed by postgraduate qualifications (2.3%) and graduate diplomas (0.8%).
-Trade and technical skills are prominent, with 25.2% of residents aged 15+ holding vocational credentials - advanced diplomas at 8.5% and certificates at 16.7%.
+Vocational credentials are prevalent, with 25.2% of residents aged 15+ holding them, including advanced diplomas (8.5%) and certificates (16.7%).
+Educational participation is high, with 32.5% of residents currently enrolled in formal education, comprising 10.6% in primary, 10.1% in secondary, and 5.8% in tertiary education.

 Frequently Asked Questions - Education